hidsh/django-ajax/README.rst

 2- Add ``'django_ajax'`` into the ``INSTALLED_APPS`` list.

-3- Read usage section and enjoy this feature!
+3- Read usage section and enjoy its advantages!

 Usage